Cocaine Side Effects On The Nose (Coke Nose)

 Then, the tissue will begin to break down and die.
 Usually, this occurs at the same time as large holes begin to form in the septum.
 The raw, bleeding tissue will finally collapse from all of the damage, which leads to a person developing a saddle-shaped nose that they can no longer breathe through.

-Other Side Effects Of Snorting Cocaine
+Other Risks Of Snorting Cocaine

 The side effects of cocaine use on the nose are just one part of the devastating damage that cocaine can have on a person’s health.
-Since the substance is highly addictive, many people they are addicted to it after their initial experimentation with it at a party or other social gathering.
-There is also a high risk of overdosing on cocaine, especially if it is mixed with other drugs, like opioids.
+Since the substance is highly addictive, many people become addicted to it after their initial experimentation with it at a party or other social gathering.

 Finding Treatment For Cocaine Abuse